Updated: September 26, 2025

 Get your budget straight

-It’s essential to clearly define your budget that considers all expenses involved, including additional fees and taxes.
+It’s essential to clearly define your budget that considers all expenses involved, including additional costs and taxes.
 If financing is necessary, it’s important to note that Portuguese residents generally need a mortgage deposit of 10 to 20 percent, whereas non-residents typically require approximately 20-40 percent of the property value as a deposit.

 Financing options